How to Handle First Dates Without Getting Ahead of Yourself

 “You don’t know her at all,” I said.
 “You don’t know her middle name.
 You don’t know where she’s from.
 You’re just getting to know her.”

-That’s the shift.
+That exact shift is what 7 Lessons That’ll Change the Way You Think About Dating is built around.
 Dating isn’t about predicting the future.
-It’s about staying present long enough to find out if there even is one.
+It’s about staying present long enough to see if there even is one.

 That one hurts.
 Especially when you just want it to work.

 If you’ve ever done that, you know how draining it is.
 You start explaining away the distance, the slow replies, the mixed signals.
-You start convincing yourself that maybe she’s just busy or bad at texting.
+You convince yourself she’s just busy or bad at texting.

 But no one is too busy for something they want.